 Smallpox is an illness caused by the variola virus.
 Symptoms include fever, headache, fatigue, vomiting, and a rash that starts out as flat red spots and then turns into blisters.
 Smallpox can be spread from person to person, usually once a fever and rash have developed.

-The smallpox vaccine was used until the early 1970s to wipe out smallpox worldwide.
-Much like other vaccines, the smallpox vaccine protects against infection by helping your body develop immunity to the smallpox virus.
-The smallpox vaccine is made from a live virus that’s very similar to the smallpox virus.
-The vaccine doesn’t cause smallpox, but it can cause life-threatening problems in some people (especially in people who have a weakened immune system).
+The smallpox vaccine protects against infection by helping a person’s body develop immunity to the smallpox virus.
+It is made from a live virus that’s very similar to the smallpox virus.
+The vaccine doesn’t cause smallpox.
+However, it can cause severe reactions in the following:

 Probably not.
 Studies show that the vaccine is most effective for 3 to 5 years after vaccination.